jakobzhao/geog458/labs/lab02/readme.md

 Then, you will see a page with list of apps that you've created for getting Twittr API, but for now, the list should be empty.
 In order to register for Twitter API, click on `Create an app`.

 You will be prompted to fill in the app details.
-You are required to fill in: App name, Application description, Website URLs,and 'Tell us how this app will be used'.
-If you are not sure what to put for the website URLs, you may enter your SNS profile URLs, such as your Facebook page, LinkedIn page, etc...
+You are required to fill in: `App name`, `Application description`, `Website URLs`, and `'Tell us how this app will be used'`.
+If you are not sure what to put for the website URLs, you may enter your SNS profile URLs, such as your Facebook page, LinkedIn page, etc.

 ![](img/app_details.png)

 After you fill in all the required field, you may click on `Crate`.
 The Twitter takes some time to process your information to validate your access to the Twitter API.

-Once you are registered, go to the `App Detail` of the app you just created.
+Once you are registered, you can finally get your own keys and tokens.
+Go to the `App Detail` of the app you just created.
 Click on the tab `Keys and tokens`, and you should be see all the keys and tokens required to use the Twitter API.

-Having a twitter app, you will receive four important parameters, they are:
+Copy and paste the keys and tokens you received into corresponding parameters in the code below:

 ```Python
 consumer_key = "your_consumer_key"